bbvch/DapperPlayground/README.md

 See this page for more first hand examples: [Dapper Tutorial](https://dapper-tutorial.net/dapper)

+## Run all tests

-Run all tests: `dotnet test ./src`
+> `dotnet test ./src`

+By default all examples are run against the respective dockerized database systems.

 ## DBMS used